 The Student Missions Fellowship, a student-run organization, is dedicated to kindling a life-long burden and passion for missions in students.
-Through regular meetings and activities, SMF raises awareness of the extreme importance of missions work and prays for the work God is doing through missionaries in various parts of the world.

-Being a member of the Student Leadership Council provides opportunities to enhance leadership skills while positively affecting the lives of others.
+Being a member of the Student Leadership Council provides opportunities to enhance your leadership skills while positively affecting the lives of others.